simonpf/inverse_theory_exercise_b/README.md

     \(10\text{th}\) percentile as a lower bound for the ice water path.

-## Machine Learning Methods
+## Regression Methods

-In this part of the exercise you should use your favorite machine learning regression method to build an alternative IWP retrieval and compare it to the BMCI retrieval.
+In this part of the exercise you should use your favorite (machine learning) regression method to build an alternative IWP retrieval and compare it to the BMCI retrieval.
+You are free to choose whichever method you like, even a simple polynomial fit might work.

 In case you are unsure what to pick, two method that should work relatively well more or less right away are *neural networks* or *regression trees*.